raisga/OmniCreator/README.md

 - [ ] Update `/scripts` to use python scripts instead of bash scripts.
 - [ ] Update `ollama` to `localai` in jupyter notebooks.
+- [ ] Use XML tags for metadata in the RAAN notebook files?
+- [ ] Replace HTML `data-tag` with XML tags for template.
 - [ ] Research the best practices for structuring file extensions for AI notebooks.
 - [ ] Complete the specifications for the file extension, check what is the "industry standard" for AI notebooks.
 - [ ] Implement a plugin for VS Code to improve the editing experience.